-Highlights of our past projects include:
+Highlights of some of our past projects include:

 “We are like tenant farmers chopping down the fence around our house for fuel, when we should be using Nature’s inexhaustible sources of energy — sun, wind, and tide.”